Real Estate Litigation

 - Our firm represents a residential builder whose major real estate development in the northern suburbs of Atlanta was threatened by a third party in the chain of title who asserted an interest in the property to be developed.
 On behalf of our client, we filed an action to remove the cloud on title, then within six weeks conducted discovery and tried the case before a Special Master on a Saturday and Sunday, ultimately paving the way for the development to go forward.

 - Our firm secured a unanimous decision in the Court of Appeals that reversed a trial court’s final judgment in a dispute between business partners for misappropriation of partnership assets.
-Our client, a real estate developer, retained our real estate litigation attorney to handle the appeal after prior counsel obtained a $0 judgment against his business partner following a bench trial.
+Our client, a real estate developer, retained the Robbins Firm to handle the appeal after prior counsel obtained a $0 judgment against his business partner following a bench trial.
 After reviewing the evidence on appeal, the Court of Appeals reversed the trial court, finding no evidence to support the $0 judgment and instead agreeing with our client that approximately $1.2 million remained unpaid by his business partner.
 The Court of Appeals also rejected the defense of mutual departure from the terms of the partnership’s operating agreement, holding that the defense did not preclude our client from recovering under a separate claim for breach of fiduciary duty.
 335 Ga.App.
 507 (2016)

 - The Fulton County Superior Court awarded a key victory to Robbins Firm clients when it agreed to grant our motion to dismiss the bulk of the claims filed against our clients in a case involving a commercial real estate transaction in Florida.
 The transaction at issue involved the financed sale of a hotel, and the plaintiff’s suit sought a portion of the proceeds of that sale.
 In agreeing with our position, the court recognized that there was no basis for the plaintiff to assert many of its most potentially lucrative claims, including a cause of action under Georgia’s RICO statute.